freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Konstantin Belousov, <kib@FreeBSD.org>

-NV-DIMM is the technology which provides non-volatile memory with the access parameters similar to the regular DRAM, in the normal memory address space of the host.
-ACPI and UEFI specifications define platform-independed way to detect and enumerate presence of NVDIMM and get most of the data needed for correct applications use of it.
+NVDIMM is a technology which provides non-volatile memory with access characteristics similar to regular DRAM, which is the technology that implements the normal memory address space of a host.
+There are ACPI and UEFI specifications that define platform independent ways to detect and enumerate the presence of NVDIMMs.
+These specifications allow the retrieval of most of the data needed to allow proper application use of the NVDIMM storage.

-FreeBSD driver parses the ACPI NFIT table which lists NV-DIMMs, their operational characteristics, and physical address spaces where the NVDIMM memory is accessible.
-Driver presents each address region as two devices, one allows userspace to open(2) devfs node, which can be read/written/mapped from the application, the mapping is zero-copy.
+A new FreeBSD driver parses the ACPI NFIT table which lists NVDIMMs, their operational characteristics, and the physical address space where the NVDIMM memory is accessible.
+The driver presents each address region as two devices:  One device allows userspace to open(2) a devfs node, which can be read/written/mapped from the application.
+This mapping is zero-copy.
+The second device is a geom disk(9), which makes it possible to use NVDIMM for the backing storage for normal FreeBSD filesystem, such as UFS, ZFS, or msdosfs.
-Another device is actually geom disk(9), which makes it possible to use NVDIMM for normal FreeBSD filesystem, like UFS/ZFS/msdosfs.
-Note that buffer cache/mapping of files from a filesystem created over NVDIMM causes unneeded double-buffering.
+Note that buffer cache/mapping of files from a filesystem created over NVDIMM causes an unneeded double-buffering.

-Apparently, on typical modern hardware, NVDIMM regions are located far from the regular memory in the address space, and have attributes not compatible with the regular DRAM.
-This makes it unfeasible to extend the direct map to provide kernel mappings.
-New pmap KPI was designed, pmap_large_map(9), which allows efficient mapping of very large physical regions into KVA.
-Also it have some optimizations to the cache flush over the mapped regions, needed to efficiently support bio flushes from the filesystems.
-NVDIMM driver uses the KPI, it might be also useful for the NTB driver.
+Empirically, on typical modern hardware, NVDIMM regions are located far from the regular DRAM backed memory in the address space, and have attributes that are not compatible with regular DRAM memory.
+This makes it unfeasible to extend the kernel's direct map to provide the kernel mappings.
+A new pmap KPI was designed, pmap_large_map(9), which allows efficient mapping of very large physical regions into the KVA.
+The new code has some optimization to the cache flushing operations over the mapped regions, which is needed to efficiently support bio flushes from the filesystems.
+The NVDIMM driver uses the new KPI, but the new KPI might also be useful for the NTB driver.

 Sponsor: The FreeBSD Foundation

 TODO:

-  * Intel currently works on extending the driver with the support for UEFI namespaces.
+  * Intel is currently working on extending the driver to support UEFI namespaces.

-  * DAX-capable filesystem is needed, which solves the issue of double-buffering.
+  * A DAX-capable filesystem is needed, which solves the issue of double-buffering.
 Our tmpfs already provides VM facilities which allows it to avoid double-buffering for mmap, which can be reused there.